rprakashg/blog/posts/roxctl-with-github-actions-workflow.md

 archived: false
 ---

-If you are a kubernetes developer and you are using Github and Red Hat Advanced Cluster Security for kubernetes, you are going to find yourselves having to run roxctl which is a command line utility provided with Red Hat Advanced Cluster security from your CICD pipelines.
-These tools aren't installed on github runners by default and you are going to have to download and install this yourself within your CICD pipeline.
+If you are a kubernetes developer and you are using Github and Red Hat Advanced Cluster Security for kubernetes, you are going to find yourselves having to run roxctl from your CICD pipelines.
+If you are not familiar with `roxctl`, it's is a command line utility provided with Red Hat Advanced Cluster security for Kubernetes.
+These tools aren't installed on github runners by default and you are going to have to download and install this yourself within your CICD pipelines.
 I found myself doing this over and over for various demos I worked on and decided to write a custom action to do just that.

 [Here](https://github.com/rprakashg-redhat/setup-roxctl) is the Github repository for the setup-roxctl action.

-# Usage
+Usage

 ```yaml
 - uses: github.com/rprakashg-redhat/setup-roxctl@main
   with: